“Be Free.”

 http://creativecommons.org/publicdomain/zero/1.0/

-Hello, and welcome to the Uune Roleplaying Game!
+Hello, and welcome to Uune!

 To get started, you’ll need the following things: